 Shareholders are advised to read the instructions for completing this form of proxy contained in the notice of the Annual Meeting to which this form of proxy is attached, in addition to the notes to this form of proxy.

 Dear Sir/Madam,

-I/We

-of ·

-being shareholder(s) of Africa Clean Energy Solutions Limited and holding

-ordinary shares in the Company hereby appoint:

-1. or failing him/her;

-2 or failing him/her;
+1. or failing him/her; 2. or failing him/her;

 3. the chairperson of the Annual Meeting